The Best Company Cars to Lease in 2025

 Search for a Volkswagen ID.Buzz on CarGurus

-If it’s going to qualify for the lowest company car tax bills possible, a plug-in hybrid must have official CO2 emissions of 50g/km or less.
-And for those cars that do meet that criteria, there will still be differences in tax banding depending on the amount of electric only range your car has, and this will make a very big difference on the amount of tax you pay.
+If you’re choosing a plug-in hybrid company car, it’s important to remember that not all PHEVs are made equal.
+If you want it to qualify for the lowest company car tax rating possible, a plug-in hybrid must have official CO2 emissions of 50g/km or less.
+And for cars that meet that criteria there are still differences in tax banding depending on the amount of pure-electric range your car has, which could make a big difference to the amount of tax you pay.

-If your car does less than 30 miles on electric power (according to official figures, not in the real world), then you’ll pay tax on 14% of the car’s value.
-Cars that do up to 39 miles on battery power will be charged at 12%.
-However, if your car can beat the 40-mile barrier, the your tax rate drops to just 8%, and that big drop will have a massive effect in what you pay in terms of pounds and pence.
-Get yourself a car that can beat the 70-mile mark - which almost no current-day PHEV can - and that tax rate drops even further to just 5%.
+For the 2025/26 tax year, if your PHEV has an electric range of less than 30 miles (according to official figures, not in the real world), then you’ll pay tax on 15% of the car’s value.
+Cars that do up to 39 miles on battery power will be charged at 13%.
+However, if your car can beat the 40-mile barrier (and many can), your tax rate drops to just 9%.

 Mercedes-Benz GLC Review